fdiamant/ckd_mimiciv/README.md

 ---
-title: Creating a dataset for Chronic Kidney Disease
+# Creating a dataset for Chronic Kidney Disease
 ---

-# Aim
+## Aim

 This mini project stems from my master's thesis conducted at Stockholm University[^1]<sup>,</sup>[^2].
 The focus is on investigating the eGFR